 Those figures are supported by Table 1 that highlights the very low participation rate of female employees in the export sector.
 Indeed, 0% of Yemeni firms employ more than 50% females, while 86.11% employ less than 20% female workers.
 In West Bank and Gaza, less than 1% of firms have a female participation rate exceeding 50% and 94% of firms employ less than 20% females.
 In Egypt and Jordan, respectively 2.87% and 3.83% of firms have a female participation rate exceeding 50% while 84% and 83% of firms have a female participation rate smaller than 20%.
-By contrast, more than 26% of Tunisian firms employ more women and men, and less than 50% of Tunisian firms employ less than 20% females.
-This figure is appealing because the female participation rate is less than 20% in more than 70% of the exporting firms in our sample.
-Israel stands generally well after Tunisia, where the female participation rate is less than 20% in 42.36% of the exporting firms.
+By contrast, more than 26% of Tunisian firms employ more women and men, and less than 50% of Tunisian firms employ less than 20% in more than 70% of the exporting firms in our sample.
+Israel stands generally well after Tunisia, where the female participation rate is less than 20% in 47.22% of the firms only, and between 21 and 50% in 42.36% of the exporting firms.